 They did not choose where they were born, but yet they sometimes face acts of violence stemming from “postcode wars.”

 This level of trauma can often have a significant impact on their lives and end up leading them down the wrong path.

 We want to provide an environment where young people will comfortable sharing their experiences and dealing with their emotions without fear of judgement or humiliation.

 We love our young people and we love our communities.
 From what some of our beneficiaries have told us, they would like to be part of building their communities.
-As community leaders, we owe it to them and ourselves, to provide them with the necessary tools to become contributing members of the society.
+As community leaders, we owe it to them and ourselves to provide them with the necessary tools to become contributing members of society.